globalis-ms/multisite-clone-duplicator/readme.txt

 = 1.3.0 =
 * Languages : added translation for spanish, lithuanian and greek
+* Bugfix : Using backtricks on CREATE TABLE LIKE

 = 1.2.0 =
 * Bugfix : duplication of tables without primary key / with several primary keys was causing SQL error